-You may be enveloped with questioning if you will fit in with the company and tend to forget you should also be gunning to work for an employer you actually like and whose goals and objectives you can get on board with.
+You may be enveloped with questioning if you will fit in with the company and tend to forget you should also be gunning to work for an employer, you like and whose goals and objectives you can get on board with.

 You’ll often get a few clues as you go through the application process that will enable you to tell whether or not the company is a place you would enjoy being employed at.

 Being able to spot these clues gives you a leg up on making your decision and you’ll be glad you were able to decipher if the employer was a great fit for you as well before accepting their offer.

 We’ve put together a list of what you can look out for through the hiring process to help you get a clear idea of how to interview potential employers to see if they fit you.

 How to Research a Potential Employer Before Your Interview

 When you see a job posting with a description that seems to fit you down to a tee, the first thing on your mind is to apply immediately and waiting to hear back from their hiring managers.